-Prin Ball pass (abdominals and arm muscles) Clap under knees (leg and arm muscles, and heart).
-Walk around the room with your partner and discuss the activities you like and don't like, and say why 6 Warm-up: Follow the leader In pairs, one child should follow their partner around the room, staying close together.
-The leader should vary the method of travel (e.g. with heel flicks, side steps, jogging, etc.).
-Change the leader and direction of travel regularly.
-After the activity, ask the children to feel their heart beating.
-Count how many beats it makes in 10 seconds and record it.
-Skills learning and development: Set up stations for the circuit, with a picture or card at each station.
+Skills learning and development:

+Set up stations for the circuit, with a picture or card at each station.
 (This could be done before, or as the children are warming up.)
-Recap on the correct technique for each activity and ask the children to demonstrate.
+Ask the children to pair up again, perhaps with a different partner, and check their scores from Lesson 3.
+In their pairs, they should explain how they are going to challenge themselves in this lesson, setting a new target in some activities.
 Application and practice: In pairs, the children should work for 30 seconds - one works, one counts and they then swap over.
+Record your score in your book.
 The circuit should be completed clockwise, in pairs.
-Continue until all the children have done each activity.
-Jumping from side to side over a line (leg muscles and heart) • Jumping jacks (leg and arm muscles, and heart) Running (most major muscles and heart) Ball pass (abdominals and arm muscles) Clap under knees (leg and arm muscles, and heart).
-Walk around the room with your partner and discuss the activities you have made the biggest improvements in, and why.
+Continue until all the children have done each activity. • Jumping from side to side over a line (leg muscles and heart) • Jumping jacks (leg and arm muscles, and heart) • Running (most major muscles and heart) • Ball pass (abdominals and arm muscles) • Clap under knees (leg and arm muscles, and heart).
+Ask: Walk around the room with your partner and discuss whether you have improved your scores, and why you think this is the case.